Justin.tv: Lifecasting origins

 The original Justin.tv was a single channel featuring Justin Kan.
 Wearing a webcam attached to a baseball cap and streamed online via a laptop-backpack system designed by co-founder Kyle Vogt, Kan decided he would wear the camera 24/7, and he began streaming continuous live video and audio at midnight March 19, 2007.
 Kan would be streaming his entire life (minus bathroom and bathing breaks) via a camera attached to his hat and a laptop rig created by Justin.tv co-founder, Kyle Vogt.
 While streaming, Kan interacted with viewers via an inbuilt chat system.
 Occasionally, viewers would attempt to troll Kan by falsely reporting him to the police ("swatting") or by sending large delivery orders to his apartment, two online harassment methods which remained popular long after the site's closure.

 The novelty of the concept attracted media attention, and Kan interviewed with Ann Curry on the Today Show (April 2, 2007), Tom Merritt on the first episode of CNET Live, Nightline (April 6, 2007) and World News Tonight (April 8, 2007).
 His lifecasting project has been compared to EDtv, Being John Malkovich, and The Truman Show.

-Some of the few original life casters still exist today, while many faded into obscurity.
-A few of the original and popular lifecasters include: iJustine, a caster who still makes YouTube videos and has over 7 million subscribers on YouTube; Mooncricket Films, a San Francisco life caster who began lifecasting since the launch of Justin.tv; and JoeInIraq, the first and only lifecaster to stream his lifecast in Iraq in 2007–2008 during the War in Iraq, giving the world a unique view of how troops spend their downtime while in a hostile environment.
+Several original lifecasters remain active.
+Notable figures include iJustine, who continues to make YouTube videos and has over 7 million subscribers; Mooncricket Films, a San Francisco-based lifecaster active since Justin.tv's inception; and JoeInIraq, who uniquely streamed his experiences in Iraq during 2007-2008, offering a rare glimpse into soldiers' downtime in a war zone.